What are the best passive income books on Amazon…apart from the Four Hour Work Week?

 A lot of people got inspired by it to create their own product and sell it online – you know the whole design, prototype, China, online store model.

-I think this is one of the riskiest, but biggest return, passive income business models you can pursue and if you look at the 4HWW case studies you’ll see what I mean.
+I think this is one of the biggest return, passive income business models you can pursue and if you look at the 4HWW case studies you’ll see what I mean.

-Ohhhh, this brings up the third biggest takeaway I got from the book.
+The third biggest takeaway I got from the book…

 Test, test, test!